jarrettmeyer/jarrettmeyer.github.io/_posts/2017-10-19-validating-remote-server-certificates.md

 ---
 title: "Validating Remote Server Certificates"
 layout: post
 date: 2017-10-19
+description:
+thumbnail: /assets/images/csharp-logo.png
 ---

 Recently, we ran into a problem at work that required us to validate remote server X.509 certificates.
 Fortunately, this is quite easy to do with .NET.